jdittrich/userNeedResearchBook/text/allURBook.md

 For working analog I recommend the following steps to get
 analysis-ready:

-1. Create Table in a word processor, many rows, 2 collums (given you print on DINA4) .
+1. Create Table in a word processor, many rows, 2 columns (given you print on DINA4) .
 Each table cell will be a note.
 	1. In the table settings, switch off page breaks in cells and switch »keep paragraphs together« on, so that one note/table